fsi-open/admin-bundle/README.md

 FSi Admin Bundle is complete solution that provides mechanisms to generate admin panel for any Symfony2 based application.

-*Heads up* - admin bundle is not integrated with Symfony security component.
+**Important** - admin bundle is not integrated with Symfony security component.
 By default route /admin is not protected and you need to add security on your own.

 Documentation: